NerfyGek0/MeshtasticIOAddon/README.md

 Additional setup notes:
 + Follow the Meshtastic documentation for the initial setup; the below instructions assume the region is setup, device comparability is good, network (WiFi or LAN) has been configured, devices have names etc.
-+ My working setup was all done on firmware 2.5.11 (there are bugs in the serial module in version prior to this!!)
++ My working setup was all done on firmware 2.6.11 (and 2.5.11)
 + The Chanel you use must be called "serial", this is a requirement of the serial module for Meshtastic.
 + On the first node (the WiFi node) you will need to:
   + In the MQTT config enable JSON output
   + In the Lora config enable "OK to MQTT"
+  + In the channel settings create:
+    + A channel called "serial" enable the "Uplink enabled" and "Downlink enabled".
-  + In the setting for the chanel called "serial" enable the "Uplink enabled" and "Downlink enabled"
+    + A channel called "mqtt" enable the "Uplink enabled" and "Downlink enabled" (See Sending MQTT message to the mesh below)
 + On the second node (with serial port) you will need to:
   + In the device config set the role to "CLIENT MUTE" (if you know what your doing and your device is in a good location with a good antenna, then select a different mode other than CLIENT MUTE)
   + In the Serial Config enable "serial enabled"